Akash-Ramjyothi/hackJaipur/README.md

   - **Read** about how you can understand your mind, understand yourself.
 Know about ways you can use to understand your emotions.
   - **Watch** videos recorded by Mental Health Professionals* on ways you can use to tackle different emotions, boost your confidence, and inculcate good habits.
   - **Listen** to Music that calms you down, words of Psychologists that help you develop a positive attitude, a positive approach towards life.
+  - **Online Sketchboard** that you can use to draw your heart out, and we won't save anything that you create!
 - ***Connect***
-  - **Videocall** and connect with available Psychologists and Counselors if you want someone to lend you an ear.
+  - **Videochat** and connect with available Psychologists and Counselors if you want someone to lend you an ear.
 With an inbuilt Suggestions Box, the Mental Health Professional can recommend ways with which you can be a better version of yourself.
   - **Chatbot** that assesses your mental state and recommends jokes to you so no matter how you're feeling, you end up smiling!
-  - **Online Sketchboard** that you can use to draw your heart out, and we won't save anything that you create!
+  - **Speeches** to motivate you to do better.
   - **Habit Tracker** that you can download and print, to help you inculcate good habits and kick out the bad ones.

 ## Installation and Execution

+You can visit the link or follow these steps:

 1. Clone this repository.
 2. Open index.html.
-3. Make sure you have active Internet Connection so the Web Application functions best.
+3. Make sure you have active Internet Connection so the Web Application functions best (Google DialogFlow Chatbot requires access to the Internet).

 ## Timeline ⏰